MassDotMoney/nested-ledger-plugin/README.md

 The C source code is expected to be formatted with `clang-format` 11.0.0 or higher.

+# Testing environment setup:

+Setup the testing environment with the help of this [page](https://developers.ledger.com/docs/dapp/nano-plugin/testing/).

 ## Build the apps

 Start Docker.

 Open a terminal window.

-`cd /plugin_dev/plugin_tools/`
+`cd <path>/plugin_dev/plugin-tools`

 `./start.sh`

 The ethereum app and its `ethereum-plugin-sdk` must both be on the (develop) branch.
 The plugin's `ethereum-plugin-sdk` is not a git repository.

+`cd ../nested-ledger-plugin/tests/`

+`./build_locals_test.sh all`

-Run `./build_locals_test.sh all` or replace `all` with the appropriate flags to build the plugin and/or the ethereum app.
+Replace `all` with the appropriate flags to build the plugin for S,X and/or the ethereum app.
 Edit the path in the script for the ethereum app.

 *Note: At this time, the docker sdk's need to be pulled every time you launch the docker image.*

-# Testing environment setup:

-Setup the testing environment with the help of this [page](https://developers.ledger.com/docs/dapp/nano-plugin/testing/).
+## Running the tests:

+### Testing with ZEMU:

 The tests consist of recent snapshots in `./tests/snapshot-tmp` being compared to a set of expected snapshots located in

 `./tests/snapshots`.

-## Running the tests:

 Open another terminal window.

-`cd ./tests`
+Go to `/plugin_dev/nested-ledger-plugin/tests`.

 `yarn test`